Thread: Good Idea for Low carb/snacks

 Why do you want to cut carbs?
 Carbs are good and healthy.
 Those low-carb diets are bad for your muscles anyway.

 I'm not cutting out, I'm cuting down, but there will be times where I want to eat something late, so I'm looking for stuff that gets me full that not carb/ fat related and will get me through till morning so I can eat again.
-Somehthing that will help pass my appetite.
+Somehthing that will help pass my appetite."Its not important to be strong, its just important not to be weak."

 A can of tuna or salmon has been a good one for me lately.
 It's cheap, it's filling, it's a ton of protein without the fat and calories you get in most high-protein foods.